Your Mini Basket

 Want to mount the Beam to the wall?
-A Beam stationery wall-mount can be picked up for £59, but if you’re looking for something more advanced, Flexson will be offering many different solutions including an adjustable wall-mount and cantilever to connect the TV and Beam.
+A Beam stationery wall-mount can be picked up for £59, but if you’re looking for something more advanced, Flexson offer many different solutions including the ability to mount the Beam to an existing wall-mounted TV or cantilever to connect the TV and Beam.

 The Beam has only three ports on the back: power, ethernet, HDMI-ARC, plus a Connect button to set the unit up.